dathpham/allergen-mcp/README.md

 # Allergen MCP Server
-This is an MCP Server with CI/CD to FASTMCP CLOUD
+MCP Server for checking food allergen.

-This MCP Server will check for food allergen from a superbase vector store and is decorated as a Langraph tool for Langgraph agent
+This MCP server will be decorated with Langraph tool for AI agent

+Langgraph Tool agent is located in src/agent.

+This repo is licenced.